310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 And now I’m checking up on the results and consequences of those actions.

-The staff members are clattering aaall about 'cause of it, so I had some free time while I wait, and decided to feed the dolphins in their stead.
+The staff members are clattering aaall about because of it, so I had some free time while I wait, and decided to feed the dolphins in their stead.

 I’ll tell you now; I have permission to do this *aaand* I’m qualified enough for it.